TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

-## The Matrix of a Linear Transformation with Respect to a Basis
+## The matrix of a linear transformation with respect to a basis

 In {numref}`Sec:LinTrafo` we have seen that every linear transformation $T:\R^n \to \R^m$ can be represented by its standard matrix